ckampfe/b2/README.md

 - [ ] improve error contexts reported to callers (e.g. with `snafu` or improving use of `thiserror`)
 - [ ] error handling and reporting in the event of a corrupt record
 - [ ] investigate allowing the access of old values
+- [ ] investigate relaxing `K` to callsite-level rather than database-level
 - [x] file_id to FileId(u32)
 - [x] key_size to KeySize(u16)
 - [x] value_size to ValueSize(u32)